 If you straighten your hair frequently, or you use chemical straightening products on your hair, sweat is likely to be a big deterrent for working out.
 Getting your hair wet, including through sweat, can affect your hairstyle and make working out feel like a chore.

 Sweat can also affect women with different hair types in a variety of ways.
-A 2019 qualitative study by the University of the District of Columbia in the US found that concerns around hair care and hair maintenance are in particular, are significant barriers to entry to exercising regularly for Black women.
+A 2019 qualitative study by the University of the District of Columbia in the US found that concerns around hair care and hair maintenance, in particular, are significant barriers to exercising regularly for Black women.

 Not having time to style your hair